 Private equity acquisitions of franchises are commonplace, to say the least.
 Franchise systems are inherently appealing to private equity firms due to their contractual relationships, a long-established stream of cash flow, and a lack of variation in both physical assets and employee skills.
 Furthermore, the gross margins of middle-sized franchises that have established steady cash flow are relatively high.

 Future growth consists of exponential profit due to the nominal nature of the marginal cost of economic unit change, thus rendering the scalability of franchisors extremely high.
 The fundamental theorem of the franchise’s business model has been proven through its establishment; adding newfound capital to the equation yields a product of maximized business potential.

 Confidentiality is Key To Your Franchise’s Success

-In spite of this, it is not a sort of panacea and there still exist various risks on the part of the private equity firm and the acquired franchise including the franchisees.
+In spite of this, it is not a sort of panacea and there are still various risks on the part of the private equity firm and the acquired franchise including the franchisees.
 Thus, it is absolutely necessary for the franchisor to maintain the confidentiality of the existence of a deal or the franchise’s status being “for sale” which may ultimately interfere with the desire of the buyer to attain the maximum amount of information regarding the health of a franchise system.

-Furthermore, coupled with the sale of a franchise are a plethora of different agreements and contracts, verbal agreements meant to be honored by the existing franchisees, and other miscellaneous agreements that constitute the franchisor-franchisee relationship.
+Furthermore, coupled with the sale of a franchise are a plethora of different written agreements, contracts, and verbal agreements meant to be honored by the existing franchisees, and other miscellaneous agreements that constitute the franchisor-franchisee relationship.
 Albeit no legal obligation exists to force an acquiring firm to abide by the rules of the past, it is in the firm’s best interest to maintain the trust of its franchisees by not drastically altering the status quo by failing to deliver on long-held promises.
-Risk is ever-present with private equity acquisitions of franchises, and the best remedy to avoid said risk is to gather knowledge regarding the franchise system being acquired.
+Risk is ever-present with private equity acquisitions of franchises.
+As such, the best remedy to avoid said risk is to gather knowledge regarding the franchise system being acquired.